zaro0508/sandbox-provisioner/README.md

 ## Workflow
 The workflow to provision AWS resources is done using pull requests.
-PRs provide history, gating, and a way to review and approve resource requests.
+Request using PRs provide history, gating, reviewing and an approval process.

 ### Provision EC2 instances
 Instructions and workflow to auto provision and de-provision an EC2 is in